-This spring, WMCI will offer the following courses: Chinese Level I and III, Chinese Painting I, Chinese Calligraphy, and Erhu I for Session I (February 5 to March 1); Chinese Level I, II, and IV, Chinese Painting II, Tea in Chinese Culture, and Erhu II for Session II (March 12 to April 5).
+This spring, WMCI will offer the following courses: Chinese Level I and III, Chinese Painting I, and Chinese Calligraphy for Session I (February 5 to March 1); Chinese Level I, II, and IV, Chinese Painting II, and Tea Culture and Appreciation in China for Session II (March 12 to April 5).
 Additionally, Chinese cooking classes will be held on Thursdays from March 15th through April 5th.
-A Taiji course will be held over both sessions, beginning January 23rd and ending April 3trd (no class March 6th).
+A Taiji course will be held over both sessions, beginning January 23rd and ending April 3rd (no class March 6th).

 The cost for each course is $10/class, to be paid in full on the first day of class.
 In general, each session holds 8 classes per course ($80).
 In spring 2018, the Taiji class will meet 10 times throughout the semester, totaling $100; and the Cooking Class will have four classes, costing $40.
 W&M faculty, staff, and students always receive a 50% discount (e.g. $40 for 8 classes).
 Payment is due on the first day of class and accepted by cash or check.
 Please make a check payable to: The College of William and Mary.